 What to get: I really like their puerh (they have a nice selection).

 Te Company is where I get most of my oolong teas from and the roasted oolongs are my favorite at the moment — they’re good both iced and hot.

 What to get: My favorite?
 The Frozen Summit Reserve, a roasted oolong.
 Love it.

-I have a soft spot for Tea Dealers since they carry a nice selection of Korea tea and tisanes.
+I have a soft spot for Tea Dealers since they carry a nice selection of Korean tea and tisanes.
 This is where I think of first when I want Korean tea and they don’t disappoint.

 What to get: Wild Persimmon, Wild Pear, and their Korean Woojeon green tea.